skyworkz/website/content/blog/comparing-google-cloud-serverless-compute-offerings.md

                     <li>Does not support HTTP streaming (websockets)</li>
                     <li>Does not support HTTP/2 (requests are converted to HTTP/1.1)</li>
                     <li>Supports unary gRPC API's via the <a href="https://cloud.google.com/endpoints/docs/grpc/get-started-cloud-run">Extensible Service Proxy V2 Beta</a></li>
+                    <li>Charges per request in addition to processing time, similar to cloud functions</li>
                 </ul>
             </td>
         </tr>